liquality/documentation/_posts/2019-11-13-installation.md

     NOTE: We attempt to maintain all work in progress on the `dev` branch, with stable changes being merged to the `master` branch.
 For the purpose of this tutorial, we will suggest using the development branch as it contains the latest changes required.

-2. Confirm that you are using the `dev` branch
+2. Confirm that you are using the `master` branch

     `$ cd liquality-swap && git branch`